pkgpkr/Package-Picker/_sources/setup.md.txt

 Terraform will provision a database for you (see the AWS section below), otherwise you will need to manually create a PostgreSQL instance in RDS.

-> NOTE: Make sure the database is publically accessible if you want to access it from your local developer setup.
+> NOTE: Make sure the database is publicly accessible if you want to access it from your local developer setup.

 ### Load data